melanomaWA is a non-profit organisation that has one very big and important mission at the core of all of its activities:

 We want to reduce the impact of melanoma on our community

-First, we help people who have been diagnosed with melanoma get access to information and support so they can learn how to take control of their melanoma journey.
-This can inspire confidence and improve a person’s well being, which can in turn improve their prognosis.
+Firstly, we help people who have been diagnosed with melanoma get access to information and all sorts of support services so they can learn how to take control of their melanoma journey.
+This can inspire confidence and improve a person’s well-being, which can in turn improve their prognosis.
 Our support is also extended to their family, friends and carers.
 This can help ease the emotional load when caring for loved ones.

 We want to reduce the incidence of melanoma in our community.
+Skin cancer is Australia’s national cancer, and melanoma is the most threatening type of skin cancer.
 We want everyone to know that melanoma is largely preventable.
-So we go out and raise awareness about melanoma prevention through UV protection and early detection.
+So we go into the community and raise awareness about melanoma prevention through UV protection and early detection.

 We can do this in many different ways: